Momollait/toolbox-CS-SLD/README.md

 ## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.
+This project is licensed under the SupDeVinci License.
+Thanks to you

 ## Contact

-For any questions or feedback, please contact [your email/contact information].
+For any questions or feedback, please contact me on Discord : Momolle.

 ## Repository Structure